 - Bendigo and Adelaide Bank Scholarships

 There are also many more, you just need to be committed to digging a little.
-It is also worth contacting you local council, many of these offer scholarships and grant to local students And if not, they might know of organisations in the area that do.
+It is also worth contacting your local council, many of these offer scholarships and grants to local students.
+And if not, they might know of organisations in the area that do.